csutora/legal-text-decoder/README.md

 4. **ML as a Service**: Gradio-based web interface for interactive text analysis
 5. **Comprehensive Evaluation**: Multiple metrics including Cohen's Kappa (quadratic weighted) for ordinal agreement
 6. **Multi-source Data Handling**: Robust parsing of Label Studio exports from 25 different annotators with varying JSON formats
+7. **Task-optimized Performance**: Focusing on both label accuracy and a low absolute error makes the model function the closest to how the best humans would rank the texts.

 ### Data Preparation